 Statistics relating to persons convicted for criminal offences present those found guilty either by court (county court convictions) or by prosecutors (through prosecutor fines or waivers of prosecution).

-In 2017, there were approximately 97,100 so-called conviction decisions laid down by the courts or the prosecutors.
-This is an 1 percent decrease compared to 2016.
-The decrease can mainly be explained by a decrease in the number of decisions made by prosecutors.
+In 2018, there were approximately 101,000 so-called conviction decisions laid down by the courts or the prosecutors.
+This is an 4 percent increase compared to 2017.

 Conviction decisions, in total and by principal sanction, 2009-2018.

 Road traffic offences constitute the most common offence type for which someone is convicted.
 In 2018, offences against various road traffic statutes were the principal offence in 32 percent of all convictions.
 The second most common offence type is crimes against the Narcotics Drugs Act , which was the principal offence in 24 percent of the convictions in 2018.